 In addition, while the workshops were originally tailored to mentor the next generation of HIV researchers, career development has become an important new focus as the breadth and depth of the sessions continues to expand.
 CAHR would like to thank its funding partners, without whom this workshop series would not be possible.

 In partnership with the Canadian Foundation for Infectious Diseases (CFID) and CIHR’s Institute of Infection and Immunity (III) and HIV/AIDS Research Initiative, CAHR will be holding a second Professional Development Workshop for Infectious Disease Researchers.
 This workshop will address this learning gap and offer participants the chance to learn from those with a wealth of experience in such domains as academic leadership, commercializing research, building consortiums and networks, and communicating effectively with decision-makers.
-More information can be found here.

 To be held in conjunction with the 2020 CAHR Conference, the 13th annual CAHR New Investigator Workshop will bring together aspiring HIV researchers – ranging from Master’s students to New Faculty — from all research disciplines.
-Mentorship sessions and presentations from leading Canadian HIV researchers on topics such as getting your grant funded, writing, publishing and working with the community will be part of the one day event.
-More information to follow on the CAHR Conference website.
+Mentorship sessions and presentations from leading Canadian HIV researchers on topics such as getting your grant-funded, writing, publishing and working with the community will be part of the one-day event.

 Research Integrity Workshop, Victoria, June 11-12, 2020